Daniel-Mietchen/events/FORCE-2018.md

 # About

 This file is auxiliary to my submissions to the [Force 2018 Conference](https://www.force11.org/meetings/force2018) taking place on 11-12 October 2018 in Montreal.
+With the soft deadline of May 1 having passed, there is now a hard one on May 4.

 # Submitted